buendiadas/Alpha-Challenge/02-daos/README.md

 The cost of purchasing votes depends on multiple factors, with some of the most important being vote concentration, total token capitalization, and average proposal participation.
 For instance, if a DAO has a market cap of $100M, but only an average of 10% of voters participate in each proposal, an attacker might only need to purchase 5% of the tokens in circulation (or $5M) to successfully execute the attack.

-Using vote concentration and decentralization as key factors to determine vulnerability to an attack, we can identify three DAOs that stand out as centralized based on [the following research paper on decentralization metrics](https://www.sciencedirect.com/science/article/pii/S0160791X23000568#fig6):
+Using vote concentration and decentralization as key factors to determine vulnerability to an attack, we can identify three DAOs that stand out as centralized based on different metrics according to [the following research paper on decentralization metrics](https://www.sciencedirect.com/science/article/pii/S0160791X23000568#fig6):

 - UMA
 - Compound